rangle/ngCourse2/handout/advanced-components/access_child_components.md

  # Accessing Child Component Classes #

  ## @ViewChild and @ViewChildren ##

 The @ViewChild and @ViewChildren decorators provide access to the classe of child component from the containing component.

-The `@ViewChild` is a decarator function that takes the name of a component class as its input and finds it's selector in the template of the containing component to bind to. @ViewChild can also be passed a template reference variable.
+The `@ViewChild` is a decorator function that takes the name of a component class as its input and finds its selector in the template of the containing component to bind to. `@ViewChild` can also be passed a template reference variable.

 For example, we bind the component class `Alert` to its selector `<my-alert>` and assign it to the property `alert`.
-This allows us to gain access to the functions in that class like Alert.show().
+This allows us to gain access to class methods, like `show()`.

 ```typescript
 import {Component, ViewChild} from '@angular/core';